Two officers not indicted by grand jury in fatal shooting of Clinton man

 D'Aquilla said Wilson fired six times and Boudoin fired twice, striking Flowers in the chest, hand, shoulder and leg.

-It is unclear why Wilson immediately went to secure Flowers gun.
-D'Aquilla said Monday Flowers had been on probation, and Wilson likely knew that.
-He also said that both of the guns Flowers had were reported stolen, though officials initially said only one was stolen.
-Flowers had also been convicted of two felonies since 2010, both for drug possession, making it illegal for him to possess the guns.
+It is unclear why Wilson immediately went to secure Flowers' gun.
+D'Aquilla said Monday that Flowers had been on probation, and Wilson likely knew that.
+D'Aquilla also said both of the guns Flowers had were reported stolen, though officials initially said only one was stolen.
+Flowers had also been convicted of two felonies since 2010, both for drug possession, making it illegal for him to possess firearms.

 Wilson, who initiated the traffic stop, knew Flowers personally, officials and Flowers’ family have said.
-However, both noted that Clinton is a small town where most people are acquainted with each other.
 It did not appear that Boudoin knew Flowers.

-CLINTON — Tanquetra Spears waited for hours with her family in the dark Friday night and then into Saturday morning as her brother's body lay …

 The traffic stop and shooting occurred on Jackson Street near the RKM Primary Care in Clinton.
 It is still unclear if any tickets or citations were issued to the driver.